 A few advantages of living donor transplants are:

 - Living donors are healthy people with a perfectly healthy liver and go through a rigorous process of evaluation, therefore the chances of liver not working after transplantation is very minimal.

 - Better genetic match between living donors and candidates may decrease the risk of organ rejection.

-- It is an elective, planned operation allowing doctors to schedule the transplant at an optimum time, this is especially important for patients who are very sick and need stabilization before surgery.
+- It is an elective, planned operation allowing doctors to schedule the transplant at an optimum time, this is especially important for patients who are very sick and need stabilisation before surgery.

 - It also allows doctors to perform an emergency transplant for patients with acute liver failure as a life-saving measure.

-- Patients with liver tumors carry the risk of tumor spread while waiting for a deceased donor liver transplant and might benefit from an early living donor liver transplant.
+- Patients with liver tumours carry the risk of the tumour spreading while waiting for a deceased donor liver transplant and might benefit from an early living donor liver transplant.